homearanya/active-escapes/src/pages/tours/psj-coffee-bay-backpacker-hike.md

         - You will need to have a very good level of fitness and endurance for this hike.
 The daily distances are long and the terrain hilly, so its best suited to the more experienced or fitter hiker.
     - question: What type of footwear is appropriate?
       answer:
         - Because the terrain can be steep and get slippery / muddy, some groups have said that a sturdier hiking boot with ankle support comes highly recommended.
 I personally still prefer a hiking type shoe or trail sneaker, with a solid sole and grip.
+However, if your backpack is on the heavier side, I would  recommend going with boots for the extra support.
     - question: What is the best time of year for this trail?
       answer:
         - The Wild Coast has a very temperate climate so can be hiked all year round, but from about March through to November tend to be better months i.t.o less rainfall.
 Winter months offer a stable climate for hiking and there is also the sardine run.
 This is one hike we can usually arrange during holidays as there is usually a homestay alternative.